Skip to Content

 What is the biggest state park in Iowa?

 Union Grove State Park is the biggest state park in Iowa, with over 5,500 acres of land to explore.
-Given the vast amount of land, the park offers a wide variety of activities, including camping, fishing, hiking, and more.
+Given the vast land, the park offers various activities, including camping, fishing, hiking, and more.

 Related Resources